ShonKhundiashvili/Stock-Tracker/README.md

 Easy Inventory Management: Users can effortlessly manage their stock portfolio by adding or removing stocks from their home screen.
 The application offers a swipe-right functionality to make the inventory management process intuitive and efficient.

+# Technologies Used
+Firebase: The Firebase platform is used for data storage, retrieval, and real-time synchronization between the app and the database.
+Web Crawling: Web crawling techniques are employed to scrape and extract company logos from websites.

 # Presentation
 [StockTracker.pdf](https://github.com/ShonKhundiashvili/Stock-Tracker-App/files/11884982/StockTracker.pdf)